Disnidj/Mern-NoteApp/README.md

 ## Features
 * Display a list of notes with the ability to add, edit, view and delete tasks.
 * Search option to search by the note title .
-* Implement notes filtering options (e.g., All, Pending, Completed).
+* Implement notes filtering options (e.g., All, Stared, Common).
 * Provide a star feature to mark tasks as important.

 ## Prerequisites